MIFARE: MIFARE Plus

 It is less flexible than a MIFARE DESFire EV1 contactless IC.

 MIFARE Plus was publicly announced in March 2008 with first samples in Q1 2009.

 MIFARE Plus, when used in older transportation systems that do not yet support AES on the reader side, still leaves an open door to attacks.
-Though it helps to mitigate threats from attacks that broke the Crypto-1 cipher through the weak random number generator, it does not help against brute force attacks and cryptoanalytic attacks.
+Though it helps to mitigate threats from attacks that broke the Crypto-1 cipher through the weak random number generator, it does not help against brute force attacks and crypto analytic attacks.

 During the transition period from MIFARE Classic to MIFARE Plus where only a few readers might support AES in the first place, it offers an optional AES authentication in Security Level 1 (which is in fact MIFARE Classic operation).
 This does not prevent the attacks mentioned above but enables a secure mutual authentication between the reader and the card to prove that the card belongs to the system and is not fake.

 In its highest security level SL3, using 128-bit AES encryption, MIFARE Plus is secured from attacks.